 THE STORY BEHIND WAWCAS

-Through the WAWCAS 16 months entrepreneurship program and with the support of sponsors and volunteers, the WAWCAS team has now trained more than 5,000 women and helped them start their own business.
-With a steady income, the women can enjoy a much better quality of life and secure schooling for their children.
+As of July 2024, the WAWCAS team has trained nearly 7,000 women, helping them establish their own businesses.
+With a steady income, these women can enjoy a significantly improved quality of life and provide schooling for their children.

 It is very inspiring and touching to see how the women are ready to take the step and work so hard to succeed with such a big change in their lives, when they get the chance.